herin7/quack/README.md

 ## 📝 Contributing
 We welcome contributions!
 Feel free to open an issue or create a pull request if you have any suggestions, bug fixes, or improvements.
 Your feedback and ideas help make Quack better!

-## ✨ Acknowledgements
-* Django for providing the robust framework powering this app.
-* Cloudinary for making media management a breeze.
-* Neon PostgreSQL for its reliable cloud database solution.

 ## 💬 Feedback
 We value your feedback!
 Let us know what works, what doesn't, and how we can improve your experience with Quack.
 Reach out if you need any help.

----

 This app was built with passion and precision, combining powerful backend features with a clean, user-friendly interface.
 Quack isn't just a tool—it's your personal space to securely store and manage your most valuable content.